Accidents at Sea

 Jones Act Claims

 Although maritime workers are generally not entitled to recover state workers’ compensation benefits following an on-the-job injury, seamen who are hurt aboard a vessel may be protected by the Jones Act.
 Normally, an injured seaman will receive maintenance and cure following an accident at sea.
 Maintenance is a stipend for living expenses, and cure refers to payment for medical bills.
 In addition, the Jones Act allows a seaman who was harmed by a negligent act of a marine employer or a fellow crew member to sue his or her employer or the owner of the ship where the accident took place for additional damages such as pain and suffering, lost benefits, and diminished earning capacity.
-This claim must be filed within three years of an accident.
+This claim must be filed within three years of an accident in New York and requires the assistance of an experienced maritime accident attorney.

 In many situations, a Jones Act case will include an allegation that the vessel on which a marine worker was hurt was unseaworthy.
 A marine employer has an obligation to ensure that his or her ship or other navigable vessel is safe, secure, and seaworthy.
 Normally, this means that the vessel is in a condition that can withstand any foreseeable weather hazards, all onboard equipment is in good working order, the crew is sufficiently trained to properly maintain the ship, the vessel’s condition will allow it to perform its intended function in an adequate fashion, and acceptable safety procedures are in place.